-How we got here
+How we got here, by founder David Wogahn

 What I learned from my 16-month job-of-a-lifetime was that controlling your brand can provide enormous flexibility and long-term value for the future.
 And when you control your destiny, it’s surprising what you can accomplish.
 You can read here how that worked out for future generations of Los Angeles residents.
-(That’s me on the right in the Olympic Arrival Center at LAX using an AT&T terminal to send an email to my staff.)
+(That’s me above in the Olympic Arrival Center at LAX using an AT&T terminal to send an email to my staff.)

 In 1995, my partner Dick Beedon and I launched a company to create branded websites for university athletic departments.
 We bought up domains like calbears.com, und.com and umterps.com, literally gave them to the schools, and then licensed them back to create what we dubbed an “OAS,” or Official Athletic Site.
 (This business is now known as the CBS College Network.)

 We figured that in a future world where anyone could have a website, these athletic departments—creators of content for news organizations, and the ones with a vested interest in marketing it—would be in the best position to benefit from a new direct-to-fan publishing future.
 Instead of serving the media, they could be the media.
 Little did we know that in time, this would become the model for every team, in every sport that has a fan base.

-Today, as Internet, mobile and social media permeates every nook of our society, we are facing both risks and opportunities.
+Today, as access to information through the internet and social media affects every nook of our society, we are facing both risks and opportunities.
 Nowhere is this more evident than in media, and most especially in publishing.

 AuthorImprints is founded on the belief that authors and businesses can and should benefit from establishing their own publishing brand.
 Properly established and maintained, there is no reason why an author’s imprint cannot publish books that are as professionally presented as books from the largest publishers in the world.
-And with this control comes opportunity.

 Just like we learned in 1984.

-Founder and manager of AuthorImprints: Your Books, Your Brand.
+Founder, AuthorImprints: Your Books, Your Brand.